 In his basement in January of 1973, Robert Elwood Larsen started a small company to design and manufacture specialized electronic and electrical control systems for local machinery manufactures.
 He named this new company Elwood Electronics and owned it as a sole proprietorship.

 In July of 1974, the business moved to a rented building at 1351 Washington Ave. in Racine, Wisconsin.
 Shortly after this move, Elwood entered the micro-computer area of electronics and applied it to the industrial market.
-Elwood developed the hardware and the operating system software for what was to become known as System 76 (1976 being the year the unit were first shipped).
+Elwood developed the hardware and the operating system software for what was to become known as System 76 (1976 being the year the unit was first shipped).
 Over the years many of these systems have been installed.

 In June of 1983 we purchased the Hydraulic Products Division of Rexnord.
 The business became the Elwood Hydraulics Company, Inc. The following year Elwood also purchased the Press Division from Rexnord.
 This division was merged into Elwood Hydraulics.